compbiozurich/UZH-BIO390/pages/index.md

 ### 2021 COVID19 Regulations

 As per current rules for labs/block courses, BIO392 is held with "in person" attendance.
 Please follow the UZH [Coronavirus Guidelines](https://www.uzh.ch/en/about/coronavirus/students.html).

+We provide [lecture recordings](https://lms.uzh.ch/auth/RepositoryEntry/17064820858/CourseNode/104195425228088) through OLAT.
+In the case of changing situation with canceled on-site attendance or inability of lecturers to attend in person a ZOOM link will be provided.

 #### Summary